Word-Graph2vec: An efficient word embedding approach on word co-occurrence graph using random walk technique: Experimental Analysis

-We compared the performance of ~\M~ and ~\SG~ on three tasks.
-Table~\ref{CATE}, Table~\ref{SIMI} and Table~\ref{ANAL} show the experimental results of categorization task, word similarity task and word analogy task respectively (see Section \ref{sec:eval} for the evaluation criteria).
-The experimental results show that: (i) on the three tasks, the quality of word embedding trained by~\M~and~\SG~will improve with the increase of the data set, which is beyond doubt.
-The larger the corpus is, the higher the quality of word embedding can be learned. (ii) In general, the accuracy of~\M~on Text8 is slightly lower than~\SG.~\M's random walk process aggregates statistically frequently coexisting words into a sequence, which is equivalent to pre-learning the relationship between words.
-If the corpus is too small, the walking process will focus on words with high probability while ignoring the possible impact of words with low probability.
-This leads to that the final sampling result cannot gather all the words that may be semantically related in one sampling sequence. (iii) the accuracy of~\M~on 1b words benchmark and En-Wikipedia is closed to or higher than~\SG.
-With the increased size of the corpus, we can see that the performance of~\M~trained word embedding on each task is gradually closed to~\SG, or even better.
+We compared the performance of~\M, Word2vec, and~\FT~on three tasks.
+Table~\ref{ex_result} show the experimental results of the categorization task, word similarity task and word analogy task.
+The experimental results show that: (i) On the three tasks, the quality of word embedding trained by~\M, Word2vec, and~\FT~will improve with the increased data set.
+We can see that the performance of~\M~is gradually close to Word2vec and~\FT, or even better.
 This shows that a random walk has a certain probability to capture marginal words that appear relatively few times.
 Thus, this makes the sampled corpus closer to the real text and even can follow the similar word's distribution in advance.
 Moreover, this may be the reason to explain that the word embedding obtained by~\M~performs better in some test tasks.